Review: Benro Mammoth TMTH44C Tripod

 B is for beefy

 The second thing I noticed?
 It's pretty sharp looking as tripods go.
 The carbon fiber legs have a cool diamond-patterned finish, and the machined aluminum fittings are anodized and polished very nicely.
 Instead of the stodgy black that 99% of tripods are clad in, the Mammoth is predominantly dark gray with a very slight blueish tint, and selected metal bits are silver colored, providing contrasting accents.
 Hardcore traditionalists might not dig it, but I do.
-It's different, without being garish.
+It's distinctive, without being garish.

 Built for War